andrew/ultimate-awesome/README.md

 - [Explainable-ML-Papers](https://github.com/BirkhoffG/Explainable-ML-Papers) - A list of research papers of explainable machine learning.
 - [awesome-ctf](https://github.com/c4pr1c3/awesome-ctf) - Forked from
 - [fucking-awesome-cli-apps](https://github.com/Correia-jpv/fucking-awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps.
 With up-to-date repository stars⭐ and forks🍴.
+- [fucking-Awesome-Linux-Software](https://github.com/Correia-jpv/fucking-Awesome-Linux-Software) - A list of awesome applications, software, tools and other materials for Linux distros.
+With repository stars⭐ and forks🍴.
 - [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.
 - [awesome-sound-source-localization](https://github.com/fyjneverfollows/awesome-sound-source-localization) - A tutorial for Sound Source Localization researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for Sound Source Localization, and make them universally accessible and useful.
 - [awesome-javascript-data-science](https://github.com/hodovani/awesome-javascript-data-science) - Awesome JavaScript Data Science.
 - [awesome_software_securities](https://github.com/hong6914/awesome_software_securities) - Sites and URLs on software and securities that I hope to learn from you guys.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
 - [awesome-unity-packages](https://github.com/jeffreylanters/awesome-unity-packages) - A frequently updated, hand-picked and curated list of delightful and awesome open-source Unity Packages.
-- [awesome-chinese-fonts](https://github.com/kevchentw/awesome-chinese-fonts) - A curated list of awesome chinese fonts.
 - [awesome-llama-resources](https://github.com/MIBlue119/awesome-llama-resources) - Just collections  about Llama2.
 - [Flutter-Guide](https://github.com/mikeroyal/Flutter-Guide) - Flutter Guide.
 - [awesome-saas](https://github.com/nekanero/awesome-saas) - A curated list of Software as a Service (SaaS) tools.